-Since there are no institutional and strong responses to these questions, the judiciary is restricted by the intervention of the executive in its functions, and this causes the problems we are experiencing today - that is, the solution itself causes new and more fundamental problems.
+Since there are no institutional and strong responses to these questions, the judiciary is restricted by the intervention of the executive in its functions, and this causes the problems we are experiencing today - that is, the solution itself

-32 As stated in a 1977 Constitutional Court decision, the fact that the judiciary consists of judges and jurists does not mean that its actions and decisions are and will be lawful.
+As stated in a 1977 Constitutional Court decision, the fact that the judiciary consists of judges and jurists does not mean that its actions and decisions

-The Constitutional Court's decision dated January 27, 1977, with Merit No. 1976/43 and Decision No. 1977/4: "Indeed, the Supreme Council of Judges comprises members of the Courts of Cassation who are elected by the Courts of Cassation.
-Nonetheless, the fact that an administrative body comprises high-ranking members of the Courts of Cassation should not result in its decisions being excluded from judicial review: As a matter of fact, administrative decisions and actions taken by the highest and most senior officers of the State are also subject to judicial review, because judicial review has its own sui generis rules.
+33 The Constitutional Court's decision dated January 27, 1977, with Merit No. 1976/43 and Decision No. 1977/4: "Indeed, the Supreme Council of Judges comprises members of the Courts of Cassation who are elected by the Courts of Cassation.
+Nonetheless, the fact that an administrative body comprises highranking members of the Courts of Cassation should not result in its decisions being excluded from judicial review: As a matter of fact, administrative decisions and actions taken by the highest and most senior officers of the State are also subject to judicial review, because judicial review has its own sui generis rules.
 Judicial review should abide by its own rules."